wlei6277/eye_shopping/README.md

 **4.Describe the network infrastructure the App may be based on.**
+Our application is browser based.
+Users connect to our app using an internet connected device which makes HTTP requests to our server.
+We have hosted Eye Shopping on Heroku using Puma as the server software.
+This means that the code functionality is made available to users through Puma and the server hardware provided by Heroku.

 **5.Identify and describe the software to be used in your App.**